Find a Medicare Plan that's right for you!

 About Medicare Part B

 Medicare Part B is referred to as Medical Insurance, and Part B covers medically necessary services such as doctor and outpatient care.
 Part B does cover some preventive services.
 Additionally, some occupational and physical therapies may be covered by Medicare Part B. Unlike Part A, Part B coverage does require a monthly premium.
 While standard premium amounts do exist, premiums can be higher for some beneficiaries than others.
 This is because Part B premiums may be based on beneficiary income.
-It is important to remember that Part B is not a 100 percent insurance coverage plan, and beneficiaries will be responsible for the balance of expenses not paid by Medicaid and not all medical services are covered.
+It is important to remember that Part B is not a 100 percent insurance coverage plan, and beneficiaries will be responsible for the balance of expenses not paid by Medicare and not all medical services are covered.